M-o-a-T/moat-mqtt/docs/references/mqttclient.rst

 MQTTClient API
 ==============

-The :class:`~distmqtt.client.MQTTClient` class implements the client part of MQTT protocol.
+The :class:`~moat.mqtt.client.MQTTClient` class implements the client part of MQTT protocol.
 It can be used to publish and/or subscribe MQTT message on a broker accessible on the network through TCP or websocket protocol, both secured or unsecured.

 Usage examples